Visas and Work Permits — 4 min

-Implementing hiring practices that promote diversity and inclusion is essential for each and every workplace, but it’s important that employers use the most effective methods for their unique workplace.
-There’s no one-size-fits-all approach to promoting diversity and inclusion when hiring, and companies should periodically review their practices to ensure that the most successful methods are always being used.
+Implementing hiring practices that promote inclusion and diversity is essential for every workplace, but it’s important that employers use the most effective methods for their unique workplace.
+There’s no one-size-fits-all approach to promoting inclusion and diversity when hiring.
+We also encourage periodically reviewing organization practices to ensure that the most successful methods are always being used.

-Despite the many benefits that diversity brings, it’s common for businesses to face challenges in creating an inclusive work environment.
+Despite the many benefits that diversity brings, businesses face challenges creating inclusive work environments.

 To find out what kinds of hurdles inclusive workplaces have to overcome, we asked our survey group about their experiences.
-The table below shows the most common challenges that companies encounter on their journey towards creating a more inclusive work environment.
+The table below shows the most common challenges that companies encounter creating a more inclusive work environment.

 % of employers who responded